GLOBAL MARKETS-World stocks index dips after breaking record, oil near 2-1/2-year high

 * Nikkei near 26-year high

-* Dollar gains, euro at lowest since July (Updates with U.S. market close)
+* Dollar gains, euro at lowest since July (Updates with U.S. mid-day trading)

 By David Randall